benji011/yggdrasil/README.md

 # Public Chatroom

-A public chatroom that created using CRA powered by Firebase.
+A public chatroom created using CRA powered by Firebase.